canonical/sdcore-nms/CONTRIBUTING.md

 The rock can be built with `rockcraft pack`.
 This process will use the local NMS and a predefined tag of webconsole repo to create an OCI image.
 The webconsole branch/tag is defined in the `rockcraft.yaml` file.

-The `make rock` target can modify this build process by directly using the `build/webconsole-src` directory.
+The `make rock` target modifies this build process by directly using the `build/webconsole-src` directory.
 This allows you to use a local version of webconsole in the OCI image instead of having to pull from the specified tag in `rockcraft.yaml`.
 This is useful if you want to test changes to the backend rather than the frontend.
 The process is:

 1. Modify the `rockcraft.yaml` to use `build/webconsole-src`
 2. Run `rockcraft pack`